-At the soft launch in spring 2021, the Swiss startup Schlaufux presented various explanatory videos, summaries and exercises for all curriculum-relevant math, German and French topics.
-Now, the e-learning platform has expanded its offering with some new features: On the platform, you can track your learning progress through statistics, win points while learning and consult the "Help-Fux" in case of ambiguities.
-This is available with tips and tricks and helps the students to find the right solution.
+At the soft launch in spring 2021, the Swiss startup Schlaufux presented various explanatory videos, summaries and exercises for all math, German and French topics relevant to the curriculum.
+Now, the e-learning platform has expanded its offering with some new features: on the platform, you can track your learning progress through statistics, win points while learning and consult the "Help-Fux" in case of ambiguities.
+The "Help-Fox" provides tips and tricks and helps students find the right solution.

-The learning platform has adapted all of its learning material to Curriculum 21 and is suitable for all pupils from Year 3.
+The learning platform has adapted its entire learning material to Curriculum 21 and is suitable for all students in 3rd grade and above.
 It functions as a digital supplement to compulsory school lessons.

 Greater equality of opportunity in the education sector

-The e-learning platform draws attention to its offer in various ways.
-In addition to online advertising, the offer can also be seen on public transport or on mobile posters on bicycles, which are placed in six different cities in places where students and their parents spend time.
+The e-learning platform draws attention to its offering in various ways.
+In addition to online advertising, the offer can also be seen on public transport or on mobile posters on bicycles, which are placed in six different cities at locations where students and their parents spend time.